Download in PDF format [226 Kb]

 While EPAct motors did represent a significant improvement in efficiency, top marks today go to motors that meet NEMA Premium efficiency standards, or better.
 These standards are listed in NEMA MG 1-1998 R3 Tables 12-12 and 12-13.
 Nominal full-load efficiencies of NEMA Premium-rated motors are between one and two percentage points higher than those of EPAct motors, and the NEMA Premium designation applies to more horsepower sizes than EPAct.

 Premium-efficiency motors often pay for themselves in as little as one to two years, after which the savings just keep accumulating.
 For example, Table 1 compares annual energy consumption and cost for a few common sizes of standard-efficiency and NEMA Premium motors.
 The table also lists simple payback times and 20-year return on investment (ROI) for the cost of a premium motors vs. rewinding and continuing to operate a standard motor.
 The data are taken from MotorMaster+, an easy-to-use cost analysis program prepared for the DOE by the Washington State University Energy Program.
-The software is available free of charge to U.S. addresses by calling CDA at 888-480-4276.
+The software is available by request at AMO Tools Help Desk.

 |Efficiency at 75% of Full Load, Rewound (Avg. %)

 Annual Energy Cost, 600h at 75% of Full Load, $0.075/kWh

 Annual Energy Cost, 6000h at 75% of Full Load, $ $0.075/kWh

 |Simple Payback: NEMA Premium Motor vs. Cost of Rewinding and Operating Standard Motor, Years

 After-tax ROI %